On the partial uniform ellipticity and complete conformal metrics with prescribed curvature functions on manifolds with boundary: Conformal deformation of general modified Schouten tensors

 as above $\mathcal{C}(u)$ is the critical set of $u$.
-The conformal metric satisfying \eqref{admissible-metric23} exists if $\mathcal{A}^\tau(\bar M, [g],\Gamma)\neq\emptyset$.
+For $\tau\geq2$ satisfying \eqref{assumption-tau} the conformal metric satisfying \eqref{admissible-metric23} exists if $\mathcal{A}^\tau(\bar M, [g],\Gamma)\neq\emptyset$.
 As a consequence, we obtain Theorem \ref{coro73}.
 Furthermore, we obtain existence result for conformal metrics with prescribed boundary metric.